 - Regarding the importance of thresholds, Fr.
 Lang cites the General Instruction of the Roman Missal.
 The sanctuary, “should be suitably marked off from the body of the church either by its being somewhat elevated or by a particular structure and ornamentations.”

 Church buildings that deviate from these unifying principles in favor of radical innovation of the part of the architect harm romanitas.
-I cannot help thinking about the disastrous renovation of our own Cathedral of Saint John the Evangelist.

 There are other areas where romanitas can (or should) be found that are outside the hallowed setting of the liturgy.
 Numerous devotional practices (processions, sacramentals, veneration of relics, etc.), our distinct vocabulary and noble intellectual tradition also demonstrate the romanitas of the Church.
 These should be recovered and nurtured in the home and at the parish level.